 5. Create a catchy title.

 Before you finish your press release, don’t forget to include your contact information.
 Then, send it via email to media producers whose programs fit your book’s target audience.
-To grow your database, combine your media contacts with other authors and create a shared master list.
+To grow your database, visit the radio or TV program’s website or call their main switchboard and ask for the producer’s email address.